-We are pleased to record that no issues arise in this area from our work to date.
-At our final visit we will up-date our year on year analytical review of income querying any unusual items.
+We are pleased to record that no issues arise in this area from our work.

 Petty Cash Account

 The Council operates a petty cash account on an imprest basis with a float of £150: payment detail is recorded in a separate cashbook in the accounting software.
 Individual petty cash payments are recorded on a slip which is signed and then authorised by a second person.
 The slips are supported by either till receipts or invoices.
 Members approve the petty cash reimbursements and initial a summary of the petty cash payments.